techiediaries/techiediaries/_posts/2020/angular-10/2019-06-04-angular-routing-tutorial.md

     })
     export class AppRoutingModule { }

-It’s an Angular module that imports a `RouterModule` with routes and exports a `RouterModule` .
+It’s an Angular module that imports a `RouterModule` with routes and exports a `RouterModule`.
 You only need to add your application routes in the `routes` array.

 The `routes` array will contain all the routes of the application.
-After creating the components we'll now see how to add the routes to this array.
+After creating the components, you'll need to add the corresponding routes to this array.

+> Please note that not all components should have routes, some components can be simply invoked from a parent component without being routed via the router.

-## The Router Outlet
+## The Angular 10 Router Outlet

 The CLI will also add a router outlet to the `src/app/app.component.html` file: